23-49190-a11y/FINALS-FRESH-SODA-ORDERING-SYSTEM/README.md

 # FINALS-FRESH-SODA-ORDERING-SYSTEM
-•Fresh Soda is a structured, web-based beverage ordering platform designed to enhance operational efficiency and provide customers with a seamless digital experience.
+Fresh Soda is a structured, web-based beverage ordering platform designed to enhance operational efficiency and provide customers with a seamless digital experience.

 Features
 🍹 Customer Features